 The transaction flow for PayPal Express Checkout for Authorize.Net is different than a credit card transaction flow.
 The initial request to authorize a transaction notifies PayPal that an authorization has been initiated.
 Information that can be used to continue the authorization must be returned from PayPal.

 PayPal Express Checkout for Authorize.Net uses the following transaction types.
+Click the transaction type to see the reference guide entry for it.

 An Authorization Only request notifies PayPal that an authorization has been initiated but does not complete the authorization.
 It returns a secure URL with a token appended to it.
 The purpose of this token is to identify the transaction when the customer is redirected to PayPal.